enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 Manages the styling of table content:

-- `no-result` contains properties for the appearance of a message displayed when there are no search results:
+- `no-result` contains properties for the appearance of a message displayed when there are no search results
-- `font-size` specifies the font size of the message.
+- `font-size` specifies the font size of the message
-- `font-weight` controls the font weight of the message.
+- `font-weight` controls the font weight of the message

 ```scss
 $custom-theme: (